User User name Password

 But interesting attempt to divert attention from anyone telling the truth about all the fantasy & cr@p talked about 'the 100gb & 200gb discs and their supposed amazing untility' to existing Blu-ray hardware & owners.

-This message has been edited since posting.
-Last time this message was edited on 6 February 2007 5:02
+This message has been edited since its posting.
+Latest edit was made on 06 Feb 2007 @ 5:02

 Actually error5 is correct.
 A 51 Gig triple layer disc is "off spec."
 Current HD DVD's are 15 Gig per layer so in order to fit 51 Gigs in 3 layers each layer should have 17 gigs.
 Will the discs be physically different from the ones they have now?
 If so then current drives will probably need to be replaced to handle the new physical characteristics of the discs.
 A firmware update probably wouldn't do and current owners of first and second gen players (like myself) would need to upgrade.